hupili/python-for-data-and-media-communication-gitbook/notes-week-00.md

 The red blocks represent the old one, and the green is the newer one, which makes it easy for you to know the difference and learn the logic behind it.

-### Preview a Jupyter notebook hosted on GitHub with nbviewer
+### Preview a Jupyter notebook hosted on GitHub with Nbviewer

 #### [Jupyter Notebook](http://jupyter.org/)